Feuerlabs/web_demo/README.md

 ## [Install] Set the correct owner on $WEBROOT and $SYSFOLD

 Find out what user Apache runs as, and which default group that user has.
-In the example below, we will use www-data for both the user and the group name.

 Do recursive ownership change of all files in $WEBROOT and $SYSFOLD

-    chown -R www-data.www-data $WEBROOT $SYSFOLD
+    chown -R www-user.www-group $WEBROOT $SYSFOLD

+Replace the www-user and www-group above with the apache runtime user and group.

 ## [Exosense] Upload Demo.yang to the exosense server